Mr. Clice

 Mr. Clice is a Japanese manga series written and illustrated by Osamu Akimoto.
 It was irregularly serialized in Shueisha's shōnen manga magazine Monthly Shōnen Jump from 1985 to 2007.
 It resumed publication in Jump Square (2017–2018) and Jump SQ.Rise (2018–present).
+An anime adaptation has been announced.

 Premise

 Jin Clice (繰巣 陣) is the top secret agent in Japan's National Special Operations Agency (国家特別工作機関).
 But after being mortally wounded on a mission, the agency transfers his brain/mind into the body of a recently deceased 20-year-old woman in order to keep him alive.
 Clice continues his job as a spy, embarking on dangerous missions all around the world, while dealing with the new issues he faces as a woman and hoping to eventually obtain a male body again.
 He often works with Alexander Bellamacchia (アレキサンダー・ベラマッチャ), the agency's Italian operative.

-Publication
+Media

+Manga

 Written and illustrated by Osamu Akimoto, Mr. Clice started in Shueisha's shōnen manga magazine Monthly Shōnen Jump in the December 1985 issue.
 It was irregularly serialized until June 6, 2007, when the magazine ceased publication.
 Shueisha collected its chapters in five tankōbon volumes, released from April 10, 1989, to May 1, 2003.

 About nine years later, Akimoto resumed the series' publication in Jump Square, where it ran from February 3, 2017, to January 4, 2018.
 The series has continued in Jump SQ.Rise since April 16, 2018.
 Shueisha re-released the five first volumes in a new edition and released the sixth volume on November 2, 2017.